faceboy1392/facescript-website/functions.md

 inventory.mayonnaise = 7

-# also there should be a warning that the compiler gives you if you make a table with a key beginning with an underscore, it wont stop you from doing it but it will recommend not doing it because things starting with underscores are built in properties, also underscored properties will be filtered out of stuff like lists of keys or values
+# also the compiler will give you a warning if you try to manually assign a value to a key starting with an underscore, it wont stop you from running the code but it will warn you

 inventory._keys # list of keys
 inventory._values # list of values